CodeThreat/FlowBlot.NET/README.md

 <!-- ABOUT THE PROJECT -->
 ## About The Project

-As a static code analysis developer team, we asked ourselves the following questions
+As a static code analysis development team, we asked ourselves the following questions

 * how well do we track “hacker sent input values” across a software?
 * how well do we perform when finding different types of security and quality bugs?

 FlowBlot is static code analysis benchmark project by CodeThreat, including sink-source challenges grouped into various technical analysis concepts, implemented as a helper to answer the first question.
-It's paramountly important for a static code analysis tool to perform its best to answer this question in order to produce quality results.
+It's paramountly important for a SAST tool to perform its best to answer this question in order to produce quality results.
+While other vulnerable applications like OWASP Benchmark, Juiceshop, DVWA etc. contain different vulnerabilities, FlowBlot contains various cases of data flow instances grouped by program analysis technicals and language-specific complexities.
+If we have to explain what FlowBlot does in terms of DAST tools, FlowBlot benchmarks their crawler components, quality of which are extremely critical for finding security issues.

 <!-- LICENSE -->
 ## License